Michael Symes: AFC Bournemouth

 With his contract at Accrington having expired, Symes turned down Accrington's contract offer and instead rejoined Bournemouth on 4 June 2010 ahead of their first season back in League One.
 Symes was one of three players signed on the same day—they were Bournemouth's first permanent signings in 17 months after the Football League lifted the club's transfer embargo.

 Symes was injured during pre-season but made his second Bournemouth debut on the opening day of the 2010–11 season against Charlton Athletic as a half-time substitute.
-Bournemouth lost the game 1–0 but played against ten-men for the last half-hour after defender José Semedo was sent off for a bad tackle on Symes.
-He was again a substitute for his side's League Cup match before he made his first start the following weekend as Bournemouth defeated Peterborough United 5–1 and a week later he grabbed his first Bournemouth goal with a penalty in a 3–0 win against Tranmere Rovers.
+Bournemouth lost the game 1–0 but played against ten men for the last half-hour after defender José Semedo was sent off for a bad tackle on Symes.
+He was again a substitute for his side's League Cup match before he made his first start the following weekend as Bournemouth defeated Peterborough United 5–1 and a week later he scored his first Bournemouth goal with a penalty in a 3–0 win against Tranmere Rovers.
 However, Symes soon suffered a shoulder injury, which required specialist treatment and kept him out for nearly a month.
 With Bournemouth's form pushing them towards the top of the league, Symes admitted he would have to prove himself again to manager Eddie Howe.
 Bournemouth, however, suffered a number of injuries to strikers, and they risked bringing Symes back early.
 He was brought on as a half-time substitute against Carlisle United and helped lead his side to a 2–0 victory by scoring the second goal.
 He instantly won a place in Bournemouth's starting team and followed up his goal-scoring performance by netting twice against Exeter City to put Bournemouth second in the table.
 He soon spent another six weeks on the sidelines because of a shoulder injury before returning in November.
 His injury problems continued during the winter and he struggled to gain a run of games in the team meaning he did not score again until February at which point he scored in three successive matches.

 On the final day of the January 2012 transfer deadline window, Symes rejoined his former Accrington manager John Coleman by joining Rochdale on loan for the rest of the season.
 He made his debut on 14 February, replacing Ashley Grimes in the 58th minute of a 1–0 loss to Scunthorpe United at Glanford Park.
 His first goals for the Dale came on 17 March in a 3–2 win over neighbours Oldham Athletic, a hat-trick concluding with a penalty which he won after being fouled by James Tarkowski.
 Two weeks later, he scored the only other goal of his 15-match loan spell, an 82nd-minute penalty in a 3–3 draw with Walsall at Spotland, having earlier missed an open goal when set up by Jean-Louis Akpa Akpro.
 On 14 May, he was one of four players released by new Bournemouth manager Paul Groves.